Polls open in Ukraine's snap parliamentary vote

 The president's party is expected to dominate the election.
 Polls opened at 7.00AM (6.00AM CEST) on Sunday morning and will close at

-Zelenskiy is expected to cast his vote later on Sunday morning.
+Zelenskiy cast his vote around 11.00AM in Kiev.

 The party of Volodymyr Zelenskiy has extended its lead over other groups, according to polls published three days before parliamentary elections.